dappnode/DAppNode/docs/contributing.rst

 3. *Fork and clone [DAppNode](://github.com/dappnode/DAppNode)*

     In general it's a good practice to fork into your own repository.
-We prefer if issues are addressed in a branch with the issue number in it's name. i.e. `29_this_is_an_issue`
+We prefer if issues are addressed in a branch with the issue number in its name. i.e. `29_this_is_an_issue`

 4. *Make contributions*